 “The Tobacco Free Generation must be supported very strongly, VERY STRONGLY”.[Director General WHO, Dr Margaret Chan], [16th World Conference on Tobacco or Health 2015], Opening Plenary Session.

-Besides Dr Chan, Tobacco-Free Generation was also well cited by some key attendees at World Conference on Tobacco or Health 2015.
+Besides Dr Chan, Tobacco-Free Generation was also well cited by some key attendees at the World Conference on Tobacco or Health 2015.
 The Singapore Tobacco Free Generation team also conducted a workshop entitled ‘’Youthful Conversations from the Tobacco Free Generation 2000 Proposal”’ as well as a symposium entitled “New Conversations from the Tobacco Free Generation 2000 proposal.”

 Professor Ruth Malone [“Tobacco endgames: what they are and are not, issues for tobacco control strategic planning and possible US scenario”] “Tobacco Control”.
 Commentary. ‘’Tobacco Control’’ 2013;22:i42-i44